 For the oldest community action program--the school-wide Thanksgiving Food Drive--all grades collect canned goods and groceries for several weeks prior to Thanksgiving.
 In addition, the eighth graders sell pies to help raise money for the purchase of turkeys.
 Meals are packed by students and delivered the Wednesday before Thanksgiving for distribution to families in need.

 In addition to participating in established community service programs, Saint David's boys step up to help through contributions of time, effort and resources when a disaster strikes at home or abroad.
-When the tsunami hit Southeast Asia in 2004, the Eighth Grade spearheaded a fundraising coin drive and series of bake sales that culminated with the collection of more than $10,000 for Red Cross relief efforts.
-Just nine months later, when Hurricane Katrina struck, students led a community book drive to assist a New Orleans elementary school that had been devastated by the storm.
+When Hurricane Katrina struck, students led a community book drive to assist a New Orleans elementary school that had been devastated by the storm.
 The Class of 2010 raised more than $36,000 in support of Haiti, following the devastating earthquake there.
 In 2017, the boys raised funds in support of Hurricane relief, after the devastating hurricanes in Texas, Florida, and Puerto Rico.

 In 2011 the Eighth Grade initiated Dollars for Ethiopian Scholars, a school-wide multi-year fundraising drive to build a school in Ethiopia.
 The Saint David's Kalina School opened in the fall of 2013.
+The boys are now raising funds for a second school in Ala'sa, Ethiopia.
 Our emphasis on service to others, compassion and community action is integral to the fulfillment of the school's mission "... that they be good men."